tulip-control/omega/doc/doc.md

 ```

 These integers are (negated) BDD nodes in `Automaton.bdd`.
-Notice that the same data structure is re-used with different formulae
+Notice that the same data structure is re-used with different formulas
 representation (strings vs BDDs).

 One of the most useful methods is `add_expr`.
 It takes a first-order formula